Margulis Multiverse: Infinitesimal Rigidity, Pressure Form and Convexity: Introduction

-\end{theorem} The above Theorem is an infinitesimal version of the marked Margulis invariant spectrum rigidity results obtained by Drumm--Goldman for dimension three in \cite{DG} and by Kim for the general case in \cite{Kim}.
+\end{theorem} The above Theorem is an infinitesimal version of the marked Margulis invariant spectrum rigidity results obtained by Drumm--Goldman \cite{DG}, Charette--Drumm \cite{CD} and Kim \cite{Kim}.
 They proved that the marked Margulis invariant spectrum of a Margulis spacetime uniquely determines the Margulis spacetime up to conjugacy.

 Finally, we use Proposition \ref{intprop:prm} and observe that the constant entropy sections play a very important role in the study of the geometry of the quotient moduli space.
-Hence, in the last part of our article we study the constant entropy sections in more details.
-We call sections of the quotient moduli space with constant entropy $k$ to be the \textit{Margulis} \textit{multiverse} of entropy $k$.
-We show that, \begin{lemma} Let $\M(\Gamma,\sG)_k\defeq\M(\Gamma,\sG)\cap h^{-1}(k)$.
-Then $\M(\Gamma,\sG)_k$ is a codimension one analytic submanifold of $\M(\Gamma,\sG)$ and
+Hence, in the last part of our article we study the constant entropy sections in more detail.
+We call sections of the quotient moduli space with constant entropy $k$ to be the \textit{Margulis} \textit{multiverse} of entropy $k$ and denote them repectively by $\sM(\Gamma,\sG)_k$.
+We show that, \begin{lemma} Suppose $\sM(\Gamma,\sG)_k$ are the constant entropy sections of $\sM(\Gamma,\sG)$.
+Then $\sM(\Gamma,\sG)_k$ is an analytic submanifold of $\sM(\Gamma,\sG)$ of codimension one and

-\end{lemma} Moreover, we combine Lemma \ref{intlem:ansub} and Proposition \ref{intprop:prm} to obtain the following result describing the pressure form: \begin{theorem} Let $\M(\Gamma,\sG)_k$ be the constant entropy sections of $\M(\Gamma,\sG)$.
+\end{lemma} Moreover, we combine Lemma \ref{intlem:ansub} and Proposition \ref{intprop:prm} to obtain the following result describing the pressure form: \begin{theorem} Suppose $\sM(\Gamma,\sG)_k$ are the constant entropy sections of $\sM(\Gamma,\sG)$.
 Then the restriction of the pressure form